iexela/angular-wform/ROADMAP.md

+1. keyExtractor => keyGenerator
+2. Enhance error reporting with keys
+3. Support of native controls and portals
 4. Think how to simplify patch implementation
 7. Restore node from control when node does not exist
 8. Write real-world sample